ryanayf/KidNeYronal/README.md

   -	CNN with mixed data (_Mix) and with synthetic data (_S)
   -	MLP with mixed data (_Mix) and with synthetic data (_S)

-[Google Colab](https://colab.research.google.com/) was used to run these Jupyter notebooks.

 - Line-fitting analysis code

 ### 2. Data: